This page was reviewed or revised on Friday, September 30, 2011 2:43 PM

 A severe allergic reaction, although rare, may occur following the use of this or any vaccine.
 Therefore, it is necessary to remain in the building for at least 15 minutes after receiving your injection.

-Talk to your doctor or call the County of Lambton Community Health Services Department at 519 383-8331 for more information.
+Talk to your doctor or call the County of Lambton Lambton Public Health at 519 383-8331 for more information.

 Always ensure the doctor or nurse updates your yellow immunization record card and keep it in a safe place.
-Call the Community Health Services Department to update your (and your family's) immunization record when you have a vaccine at your doctor's or elsewhere.
+Call Lambton Public Health to update your (and your family's) immunization record when you have a vaccine at your doctor's or elsewhere.